 Square Enix and Eidos Montreal have today announced that the follow-up to Deus Ex: Human Revolution, Mankind Divided, has been officially delayed until August 2016.

-The latest game in the hugely popular cyberpunk series, which features protagonist Adam Jensen was all set for a February 2016 release date for the Xbox One, Playstation 4 and PC but has now been pushed back almost half a year.
+The latest game in the hugely popular cyberpunk series featuring protagonist Adam Jensen was set for a February 2016 release date on Xbox One, PS4 and PC, but has now been pushed back almost half a year.

 In order to achieve this we need to move the release of the game to August 23rd, 2016.
 We are sorry to disappoint you with this news and also thank you for all of your support and comments.
 This game is a huge part of our lives and we don’t want to compromise on its quality.
 So please be patient with us a little longer, and thanks as always for your passion and support – through thick and thin.
 It’s a huge responsibility to work on Deus Ex Mankind Divided – we know, but also a huge privilege.
 We’re determined to deliver the best game we can.”

 Deus Ex: Mankind Divided will launch in August 2016 on Xbox One, PS4 and PC.